 Trading, whether it be stocks, commodities, assets, or crypto, always seems out of reach.
-Platforms dedicated to helping people trade are set up to discourage new traders from trying out the industry.
+Platforms dedicated to helping people trade are set up to discourage new traders from venturing into the industry.

-We hate that, which is why we’ve developed The News Spy.
-The News Spy platform is a trading software designed with beginner traders in mind.
-The News Spy want to be the first steppingstone on your journey in the world of trading.
+The News Spy was developed to prevent that.
+It is a trading platform designed with beginner traders in mind.
+Actually, The News Spy is your stepping stone on your journey through the world of trading.

-At The News Spy, we actively hide all of those charts that would be thrown in your face on other trading platforms.
-The information is there if you want it, but it’s no longer going to be front and center as soon as you go to sign up.
+At The News Spy, you won’t get charts thrown in your face like on other trading platforms.
+The information is there if you want it, but it’s no longer going to be front and center as soon as you sign up.

-Our algorithms help take the difficult part out of trading so that you can focus on getting the fundamentals down with the help of your account manager.
+The platform is designed to take the difficult aspects out of trading, so you can focus on getting the fundamentals down with the help of your account manager.

-The News Spy want to remove as many barriers to entry as possible.
-As a part of that endeavor, we’ve made the decision to remove all financial requirements associated with The News Spy.
-There are no signup costs, subscription fees, or other hidden charges that you need to worry about.
+The News Spy aims to remove as many barriers to entry as possible.
+As a part of that endeavor, the team has made the decision to remove all financial requirements associated with The News Spy.
+There are no signup costs, no subscription fees, or any other hidden charges that you need to worry about.
 The only funding you need to do is the initial deposit into your account.

-We facilitate the trading of cryptocurrency, assets, commodities, CFDs, and more.
+The platform facilitates the trading of cryptocurrency, assets, commodities, and more.
 You’re bound to find some form of trading that interests you on The News Spy.

-While we offer a lot of different trading forms on The News Spy, there are two specific forms of trading that are great for beginners.
+While the platform offers a lot of different trading options, there are two specific forms of trading that are great for beginners.
 These are cryptocurrency and commodities.
 Both of these can be traded, but each of them acts in a different manner.